markfisher1/eCommerce-app-with-Ruby-on-Rails/CHANGELOG/README.md

 # Changelog
 For better tutoring all significant changes will be kept under this log.

+#### [v0.34 - 21/feb/19] > 6.8 > Small fixes

+- Patch `productScripts` to remove code block that is not required anymore.
+- Patch `products` stylesheet and views to implement zoom directly on css for better performance with less resource usage.
+- Comment out `byebug` to avoid unnecessary stops while developing.

 ### [v0.33 - 21/feb/19] > 6.7 > ByeBug debugging

 #### [v0.33.2] > hotFix > Syntax error fix